CITY OF WATER DAY

 Ke Aloha Outrigger will offer our Na 'Ohana O Ke Kai (Families of the Ocean) Festival, a variety of family oriented activities aimed at bringing awareness to the health of our local waterways through the eyes of Pacific Islander culture.
 Focus will be on educating and teaching families to become aware of the importance and health of our local waterways through the context of the ocean-centric viewpoint of the Hawaiian/Pacific Islander culture.

-Activities will include Hawaiian/Pacific Islander arts and crafts, Hawaiian Canoe Chants and Hula that bring awareness to the power of nature that surrounds us that requires our help to thrive.
+Activities will include Hawaiian/Pacific Islander arts and crafts, hula, lei-making and eduational activities that bring awareness to the power of nature that surrounds us that requires our help to thrive.

 1PM-3PM: Outrigger Canoe Sessions